 - Feeling flush?
 See best audiophile headphones 2021: the ultimate headphones

 A healthy dose of nihilism is often a great way of safeguarding against future woe and inevitable disappointment, but you probably shouldn’t live entirely in the now during this particular journey.

 If you’re planning to upgrade your system over time, either with different sources or a standalone headphone amplifier or DAC, the headphones you’re purchasing now should ideally have the sonic stretch to reveal those improvements.

 Or, more immediately pertinent, are there replaceable parts such as pads, tips or cables, for comfort or in case of damage?
 It’s always worth a little forethought.

 The easiest way to trial a wide range of headphones?
-Going to 'a shop' (it's basically a tangible version of the internet).
+Going to 'a shop' (it's basically a tangible version of the internet – they're back open for most of us now and they could really use our support).
 You’ll go in better informed and with a more streamlined shortlist by reading our reviews, of course, but always be open to alternatives.

 A good dealer knows his products, and might stock something better suited to your needs you’d not yet considered.
 Remember, the dealer is there to help you, but you’re the one spending money – so you should be driving the sale.